modelflows/modelflowsapp/cardiacpathologydettection.md

 ## CFD data
 ### Codes and simulations
 Simulation setup, geometries, flow rate charts
+Results showing vortex with isosurfaces and contours Link to starccm codes and databases?

 ### Pattern detection
 Introduce here the work in progress for pattern detection in CFD cardiac flows with SVD, HODMD, etc.